Entanglement-Assisted Quantum Error-Correcting Codes over Local Frobenius Rings: Conclusion

 In this paper, we proposed a framework to construct, from first principles, EAQECCs from additive codes over finite commutative local Frobenius rings.
-Given an additive code $\mathcal{C}$ over such a ring $\mathcal{R}$, we provide a means of constructing an EAQECC that uses a certain number of pre-shared entanglement qudits, a number that is determined by the algebraic structure of the code $\mathcal{C}$.
-This yields an upper bound on the minimum number of entanglement qudits required to construct an EAQECC from $\mathcal{C}$.
+Given an additive code $\mathcal{C}$ over such a ring $\mathcal{R}$, we provide a means of constructing an EAQECC that uses a certain number of pre-shared pairs of maximally entangled qudits, a number that is determined by the algebraic structure of the code $\mathcal{C}$.
+This yields an upper bound on the minimum number of pairs of maximally entangled qudits required to construct an EAQECC from $\mathcal{C}$.
 We show that this bound is in fact tight for EAQECCs constructed from additive codes over $\mathbb{Z}_{p^a}$, but it can be improved when we start from codes over more general Galois rings.
-We derive an explicit expression for the minimum number of pre-shared entanglement qudits required to construct an EAQECC from an additive code over a Galois ring.
+We derive an explicit expression for the minimum number of pre-shared pairs of maximally entangled qudits required to construct an EAQECC from an additive code over a Galois ring.
 This result significantly extends known results for EAQECCs constructed from additive codes over finite fields.
+Finally, we presented two methods to lengthen an additive code so as to modify, with some degree of control, the parameters of the EAQECCs obtained from these codes.

-An interesting direction of future work would be to extend our formula for the minimum number of pre-shared entanglement qudits to EAQECCs over general finite commutative local Frobenius rings (beyond Galois rings).
+An interesting direction of future work would be to extend our formula for the minimum number of pre-shared pairs of maximally entangled qudits to EAQECCs over general finite commutative local Frobenius rings (beyond Galois rings).
 It would also be useful to find constructions of EAQECCs over Frobenius rings with good parameters, for example, codes that saturate the generalized quantum Singleton bound applicable to EAQECCs \cite{GHW21}.
-Finally, it would be of considerable interest to extend the EAQECC framework to non-local Frobenius rings.
+Finally, it would be of considerable interest to extend the EAQECC framework, starting from Theorem~\ref{thm:stdform}, to the general setting of finite commutative Frobenius rings, beyond the cases discussed at the end of Section~\ref{sec3}, obtained via the Chinese Remainder Theorem.